Logical fermions for fault-tolerant quantum simulation: Background

 The similarity between the codes in Fig.~\ref{fig:tetron-hexon} and Fig.~\ref{fig:tetron-hexon-surface-codes} is not mere coincidence.
-The twist defects along the boundaries of these codes act like logical Majorana fermions (or, more precisely, like $\ZZ_2$-crossed braided tensor categories \cite{Barkeshli:2019a}), as pointed out in Refs.~\cite{Bombin:2010b, Brown:2017a, Kesselring:2018a}.
+The corner twist defects act like logical Majorana fermions (or, more precisely, like $\ZZ_2$-crossed braided tensor categories \cite{Barkeshli:2019a}), as pointed out in Refs.~\cite{Bombin:2010b, Brown:2017a, Kesselring:2018a}.
 In other words, these codes essentially encode logical Majorana fermions in physical qubits.
 To disambiguate from the term ``Majorana fermion code,'' which describes a code that works the other way around by encoding physical Majorana fermions into logical qubits \cite{Kitaev:1997a, Bravyi:2010b, Vijay:2015a, Vijay:2016a, Vijay:2017a, Hastings:2017a, Litinski:2017a, Li:2018a, Litinski:2018a}, we will call these \emph{logical} Majorana fermion codes, or just logical Majorana codes, for short.

 Upon closer examination, one can see that the logical Majorana operators for the tetron and hexon qubit surface codes are themselves further encoded in the tetron and hexon codes, respectively.
 These qubit surface-code patches are therefore \emph{concatenated} codes, in which physical qubits realize logical Majorana fermions, which in turn realize logical qubits.
 A helpful consequence is that quasiparticle poisoning errors are not a concern, because errors on physical qubit-level operations, once decoded with the lower-level logical Majorana code, translate at worst to even-weight logical Majorana operators in the upper-level tetron or hexon code.
 This means that a distance-$d$ qubit tetron or hexon surface code protects its encoded logical Majorana fermions against all physical errors of weight $\lfloor(d-1)/2\rfloor$ or less.

-If one wishes to consider the logical Majorana fermions in qubit surface-code patches independently of the Majorana code that they form, one must consider arbitrary operators that act on \emph{collections} of such code patches.
-These do not necessarily correspond to logical Pauli operators for either code, and may have no meaning when one only narrowly thinks about surface codes as just encoding logical qubits.
-Formulating fault-tolerant protocols for operations related to these non-logical-qubit operators is the main contribution of this paper.
+These properties hold for the straightforward generalization to general qubit surface-code patches that are associated with Majorana cycle codes.